rn1hd/rn1hd/README.md

 [Back to Top](https://github.com/rn1hd#hi-there-)

-- I am a **Software Developer** with 4 years of corporate experience in developing scalable web applications, automation testing, and user experience design.
-I am committed to pushing the boundaries of software to drive meaningful value for both the company and its users.
+- I am a **Software Developer** with 4 years of corporate experience in developing scalable web applications, automation testing, and UX design.
+I am committed to delivering high-quality software that drives business impact.
   - **Machine Learning Engineer** is my dream job because with the current trend in the market today, Artificial Intelligence is the technology of the future and being a part of the development team someday will contribute a lot to the society, observing how **[ChatGPT](https://openai.com/blog/chatgpt/)** becomes a trend on the headlines in the 1st quarter of 2023.
 Working in an Artificial Intelligence department is where I am passionate about.
 Personally, I would love to develop a robotics system using Reinforcement Learning to prioritize unaccompanied people that no one will be with them for the rest of their lives.
 Instead of letting unaccompanied people feel alone, a robot will take over as a last resort to spend some time on emotional support, home assistance, and personal care.
   - **Full Stack Developer** is one of the interesting positions that I would love to apply for, in fact there are more opportunities in the job market.
 This role can be beneficial when there are dead-end situations in the business that need to be resolved as soon as possible.
 - I am also a professional **[pianist](https://dai.ly/k3loMuNrK90sOQzOXKu)** outside in the world of technology.